fbarbalato/cleaning_data/README.md

 4: Merge result from point 3 with files where are found the activity_ID (Y_train, Ytest) and Subjects_ID (Subject_train, Subject_est) found inside the train and test folder.

-5: rename all columns with the corresponding descriptive measurement found in the main directory, (UCI HAR Dataset)
+5: rename all columns with the corresponding descriptive measurement (features) found in the main directory, (UCI HAR Dataset)

 6: replace the activity_ID's with the corresponding descriptive variable names